capiaas/potree-docs/docs/source/Contents/Webinterface.rst

 .. |picscreenshot| image:: /images/screenshot.png
    :width: 50

-|picscreenshot| Screenshot icon is used to get a screen print and save it locally.
-It takes screenshots without any background, but contains
+|picscreenshot| **Screenshot**

-the result of measurements.
+Screenshot icon is used to get a screen print and save it locally.
+It takes screenshots without any background, but contains the result of measurements.